FRex/frex.github.io/python-top-code-speed.md

-# Did you know top level Python code runs slower than functions?
+# Did you know top-level Python code runs slower than functions?

-## Quick version
+## Quick Version

 If you're in a hurry or not that interested in the longer explanation and examples:

 1. Locals are looked up by index in an array.
-1. Globals are looked up by name in a hashtable.
+1. Globals are looked up by name in a hash table.
 1. In top-level code every variable that'd be local is instead global.
 1. This is only a visible performance issue in case of heavy processing done in to-level code.

 That's it.
-Also: in Lua, the whole source file is an implicit function so this problem doesn't happen.
+Also, in Lua, the whole source file is an implicit function, so this problem doesn't happen.

 Extra notes to keep in mind as of October 2023: